Fall & Winter 2017-18 Course Offerings

 GFWS 6007 3.0 Feminist Research Colloquium

-This course develops student’s research skills in Gender, Feminist and Women’s Studies, through a critical examination of a variety of social science and humanities resources, including index and periodical resources, the Internet, and library finding aids.
-The course also develops students’ writing skills in the context of specific projects, including developing MRPs, course papers and thesis proposals.
+This course is designed for incoming Master's students.
+It provides a supportive learning environment to develop research and writing skills appropriate to the discipline.
+It provides a supportive learning environment to develop research and writing skills appropriate to the discipline.
+This course develops students' research skills in Gender, Feminist & Women's Studies, through a critical examination of a variety of social science and humanities resources, including index and periodical resources, the internet, and library finding aids.
+The course also develops students' writing skills in the context of specific projects, including developing MRPs, course papers and thesis proposals.

 GFWS 6907 3.0 MA Seminar in Gender, Feminist and Women's Studies